Boston Light: Historical information

+On June 10, 1790, the Boston Light was ceded to the new Federal Government.

+In 1856, the height of the tower was raised to 98 ft and it was listed as a second-order station.

 In 1893 the Massachusetts Institute of Technology sent 20 or 30 students to live on the island, while experiments were made with various types of foghorns in an endeavor to find one that would penetrate the area known as the "Ghost Walk" 6 or 7 mi to the east.

 When the USS Alacrity (SP-206) was wrecked on the ice-covered ledges off the island on February 3, 1918, Keeper Jennings and his assistants made four attempts to shoot a rope to the doomed ship but each time the rope parted.
 Jennings brought the lighthouse dory to the shore, and, assisted by two naval reservists, pushed it over the ice and into the surf.
 Twenty-four men were clinging to the wreck in perilous positions when he reached it after a dangerous trip.
 Flinging a line aboard, they began the rescue of the half-frozen sailors, four times running the gauntlet of ice, rocks, and surf until all 24 men were saved.
 For this Jennings received a letter of commendation from Secretary Redfield.

 During World War II the light was extinguished as a security measure but was again placed in operation on July 2, 1945.
 The station is equipped with a 1,800,000 candlepower light visible for 27 nmi.

 Today

-Boston Light was automated in 1998, but is still staffed by resident Coast Guard keeper, Sally Snowman, who is assisted by Auxiliarist watchstanders from the Coast Guard Auxiliary.
-However, these personnel are mostly used to act as interpretive tour guides for visitors.
+Boston Light was automated in 1998, but was staffed by resident Coast Guard keeper, Sally Snowman until December 30, 2023.
+She has been assisted by Auxiliarist watchstanders from the Coast Guard Auxiliary.
+These personnel perform maintenance and act as interpretive tour guides.

 Its light, flashing white every 10 seconds, shines through the only second-order Fresnel lens still in use in Massachusetts (of only four total), and is visible from a distance of 27 nmi.
 Although it is still an important navigation mark, its importance has been decreased over the last century by the use of Boston Harbor's North Channel for most large vessels entering the harbor, which is marked by Graves Light.

-Guided tours of the island and lighthouse are available, by prior arrangement, with access on the ferry Columbia Point in the morning or afternoon, or by private boat in the middle of the day.
-They are also available through the National Park Service, twice daily on summer weekends.
+Guided tours of the island and lighthouse are available.
+They are also available through the National Park Service.

 The lighthouse underwent major renovations in 2014 and was covered with scaffolding.
 It reopened to visitors in 2015.